 - Disc parking – same as time-limited waiting but drivers display a disc showing their time of arrival.
 Harrogate Borough Council and Scarborough Borough Council operate this scheme.

-- Residents-only parking between specified hours (can be a one-hour restriction) – see below.
+- Residents-only parking between specified hours – see below.

 - No parking on one side of the road in the morning, the other in the afternoon – easy to identify infringements.